MichaelBlenk/DataDiamondsPrediction/README.md

 # Machine-Learning Algorithms
-with Labeled and Unlabeled Data with Hyperparameter Tuning and the Data-Science-Process
+using labeled and unlabeled Data with Hyperparameter Tuning and the Data Science Process